Aqualyd-Limited/sonarCal/docs/index.md

 ## Calibrating

-When using sonarcal to calibrate, follow these steps:
+When using Sonarcal to calibrate, follow these steps:

-- Start `sonarcal`
+- Start Sonarcal
 - In the Config dialog:
     - Set the calibration sphere TS
     - Set the sonar data directory to where the sonar will be recording data files
     - Turn on the use of live data
-    - Close and restart `sonarcal` for these changes to take effect
+    - Close and restart Sonarcal for these changes to take effect
 - Repeat for multiple beams:
     - Move the beam line and range rings to select the beam and ranges
     - Locate the sphere on-axis of a beam using the sphere amplitude plots to assist